 - Dental/orthodontic abnormalities

-There are many factors that cause childhood snoring, including:
+There are many factors that cause child snoring, including:

 - Enlarged adenoids and/or tonsils

 - In younger children, enlarged adenoids are one of the primary factors contributing to persistent childhood snoring.
-Adenoids are tonsil-like tissue found in the back of the nasal passage.
 Adenoids can grow in size as a consequence of recurrent upper respiratory infections and nasal allergies.
 As the adenoids become bigger, the nasal passage becomes smaller and smaller.
 Peak adenoid size occurs between 2-6 years of age.
 Adenoid enlargement is one of the most common causes of mouth breathing in children.
 In fact, most children with frequent mouth breathing during the day and night will have enlarged adenoids.
 Enlarged tonsils are also a very important cause of childhood snoring.
 In combination, enlarged adenoids and tonsils can lead to significant snoring, mouth breathing, and even airway obstruction (referred to as obstructive sleep apnea).

 - Obesity is associated with snoring in children at or beyond puberty.
 Most younger children who snore on a frequent basis are not actually overweight.